mayorJAY/ChatPadi/README.md

 # ChatPadi

 ChatPadi is a chat application that connects two Users.
 It is based on the MQTT Protocol and Publish/Subscribe pattern; it takes two user IDs and parses them as the topic to subscribe to and it publishes to one of the topics (the main user).
-It takes implemented using Clean Architecture, Model-View-ViewModel pattern (MVVM) and uses Modern Android Development pattern and libraries.
+It is implemented using Clean Architecture, Model-View-ViewModel pattern (MVVM) and uses Modern Android Development pattern and libraries.

 ## Project Characteristics